Valentinian I: Reputation

 Modern historian A.H.M.
 Jones writes that although Valentinian I was "less of a boor" than his chief rival for election to the imperial throne, "he was of a violent and brutal temper, and not only uncultivated himself, but hostile to cultivated persons".
-According to Ammianus, "he hated the well-dressed and educated and wealthy and well-born".
-Clearly, Valentinian I had his enemies in Rome who wanted to defame him by describing him as an illiterate brute.
-Although he was a military commander without a scholarly background, he appointed Ausonius, the most brilliant Latin scholar at that time, as tutor for his son Gratian.
-It proves that Valentinian I appreciated a classical education which he himself had been denied.
-He was, however, an able soldier and a conscientious administrator, and took an interest in the welfare of the humbler classes, from which his father had risen.
-Unfortunately his good intentions were often frustrated by a bad choice of ministers, and "an obstinate belief in their merits despite all evidence to the contrary."
-He was a founder of schools, and provided medical attendance for the poor of Rome, by appointing a physician for each of the fourteen districts of the city.
-He also reissued an edict of Constantine I making infanticide a capital offence.
+According to Ammianus, "he hated the well-dressed and educated and wealthy and well-born", which suggests Valentinian had his enemies in Rome who wanted to defame him by describing him as an uneducated brute.
+This was not a complete picture: Ammianus concedes that Valentinian had some spontaneous oratorical skill, and also says that in his spare time the Emperor was "an elegant painter and modeller [i.e., sculptor], and an inventor of new kinds of [weapons]" (XXX.9.4).
+He appointed the Latin scholar Ausonius as tutor for his son Gratian, showing an appreciation for the kind of classical education which he himself had been denied.
+According to Hugh Chisholm (1911), he was an able soldier and a conscientious administrator who took an interest in the welfare of the humbler classes, from which his father had risen.
+He founded schools, and provided medical attendance for the poor of Rome by appointing a physician for each of the fourteen districts of the city.
+He also reissued an edict of Constantine I condemning abandonment of infants.

-Notwithstanding the benevolence of these more generous edicts, Valentinian was remarkable for cruelty and barbarism in his private affairs.
+Unfortunately Valentinian's good intentions were often frustrated by a bad choice of ministers, and "an obstinate belief in their merits despite all evidence to the contrary."
+Further, the benevolence of his more generous edicts was counterbalanced by remarkable cruelty and barbarism in his private affairs.

-He often had servants and attendants executed on trifling charges, and was reportedly accustomed to keep two bears, known as Mica Aurea (golden flake), and Innocence, in an iron cage which was transported wherever he went, whom he employed to execute the sentence, which he often delivered, of capital punishment.
-At length Innocence, when she was considered to have faithfully discharged her office, was released with the emperor's good wishes into her native wilds.
+He often had servants and attendants executed on trifling charges, and was reportedly accustomed to feed his victims to two bears, known as Mica Aurea (golden flake), and Innocence, whose iron cage was transported wherever the emperor went.
+At length Innocence, when she was considered to have faithfully discharged her office, was released with Valentinian's good wishes into her native wilds.

 Valentinian was a Christian but permitted liberal religious freedom to all his subjects, proscribing only some forms of rituals such as particular types of sacrifices, and banning the practice of magic.
-Again, Valentinian steadily set his face against the increasing wealth and worldliness of the clergy.
-He issued a pointed edict via Pope Damasus I, forbidding the grant of bequests to Christian clergy-men; and another forcing members of the sacerdotal order to discharge the public duties owed on account of their property, or else relinquish it.
+In Christian affairs, he released edicts against the increasing wealth and worldliness of the clergy.
+One new law, issued via Pope Damasus I, prohibited the granting of bequests to clergymen, and another said that members of the sacerdotal order must discharge the public duties owed on account of their property, or else relinquish it.